matteo65/zci65/README.md

 Point 1 can be verified with statistical analyses; point 2 by measuring the times and comparing them with benchmark values, while point 3 can only be verified by an independent cryptographic analysis and therefore I invite the researchers to consider zci65 and confirm or deny this feature!

 ### Entropy of output
+This tool provides visible feedback on the entropy level of a sequence of bytes.

 ### The output stream produced by the encryption has a uniformly random distribution
 To compare the quality of the random distribution of the output, the encryption output streams of two algorithms were analyzed and compared: Salsa20 and SecRnd (a simple, but slow algorithm that generates a secure random sequence based on SHA-256 which puts exclusive with the input stream)